Event information may be out of date due to the coronavirus (COVID-19). Confirm details with event organisers.

 Theatre: If you're looking to sample the best of the West End for free, get along to West End: Live, which showcases the best of London's theatre scene for all to see.
 Wicked, War Horse, Billy Elliot, Phantom of the Opera, Les Miserables - all the companies come together for this splendid weekend of music and performance in Trafalgar Square.

-Father’s Day: And don't forget, Father's Day falls on 18 June in 2017, so why not plan a trip to London to treat the old man?
+Father’s Day: And don't forget, Father's Day falls on 16 June 2024, so why not plan a trip to London to treat the old man?
 You'll find there's plenty for him to do in this vibrant capital, whether he prefers sport, art, theatre or gardening.

 Hot, hot, hot: Weather wise, it doesn't get any better than July and August in London, so now is the time to take advantage of the sunshine and bask in the outdoor glory of everything the capital has to offer.
 On many days, you'll be able to get the shorts out, although it's worth being prepared for the occasional summer shower.